bnnadi/interviewiq-monorepo/CONTRIBUTING.md

-# Contributing to Interview Coach
+# Contributing to InterviewIQ

-Thank you for your interest in contributing to the Interview Coach project!
+Thank you for your interest in contributing to the InterviewIQ project!
 This document provides guidelines for contributing to both the backend and frontend components.

 ## Project Structure

 This monorepo contains two main components:

-- **interview-coach-service**: FastAPI backend with AI services
+- **interviewiq-service**: FastAPI backend with AI services
-- **interview-coach-web**: React frontend with voice recording
+- **interviewiq-web**: React frontend with voice recording

 ## Development Setup